r3dey3/st-wifi-devices/devicetypes/README.md

 1. Copy and paste

 ## Integrating with GitHub
-1. Follow the SmartThings documentation to [http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html](integrate with GitHub)
+1. Follow the SmartThings documentation to [integrate with GitHub](http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html)
-1. Log Into the SmartThings IDE ([https://graph.api.smartthings.com/](US Users), [https://graph-eu01-euwest1.api.smartthings.com/](UK Users))
+1. Log Into the SmartThings IDE ([US Users](https://graph.api.smartthings.com/), [UK Users](https://graph-eu01-euwest1.api.smartthings.com/))
 1. Find the '**My Device Handlers**' link on the top of the page.
 1. Find the **Settings** button at the upper-right corner of your SmartThings IDE page (this will only appear after you have configured with GitHub).
 1. Clicking this button will open the GitHub Repository Integration page.
 Enter the information below: